Aerial Delivery Research and Development Establishment: Projects

 The projects enter the production at Ordnance Factory Kanpur.

 ADRDE was involved in the design and development of a recovery parachute for the Nishant Unmanned Aerial Vehicle.
 The organisation developed brake parachutes for LCA Tejas and parachutes for the space capsule of Re-entry experiment SRE-1 by ISRO.
 Akashdeep, a 2000 cu. m aerostat, was successfully test-flown with actual and dummy payloads.

 ADRDE developed the Controlled Aerial Delivery System to deliver payloads through ram-air parachutes at designated coordinates via an on-board electronics unit.
 This accomplishment is considered one of the unit's major achievements.

-The ADRDE conducted the maiden flight trials of the Stratospheric Airship Platform on 3 May 2025.
+The ADRDE conducted the maiden flight trials of the Stratospheric Airship Platform from Sheopur Trial site, Madhya Pradesh on 3 May 2025.
 It carried instrumental payloads to an altitude of around 17 km during the 62-minute long trial.
+The system will be used for roles including Intelligence, Surveillance & Reconnaissance, ELINT, telecommunication and remote sensing by the Indian Air Force.
+The procurement of Air-Ship Based High Altitude Pseudo Satellite (AS-HAPS) was granted the Acceptance of Necessity by the Defence Acquisition Council (DAC) under the Indian defence ministry on 12 February 2025.

 Aerial Delivery System

 CADS-500 dropped from Antonov An-32.

 CADS-500

 ADRDE on 18 December 2021, successfully completed demonstration flight of controlled aerial delivery system from Antonov An-32 that can deliver 500 kg payload with an accuracy of less 100 m CEP within the targeted area using high performance Ram-air parachute.
 The system utilizes GPS and NavIC for satellite guidance, attitude and heading reference system and an onboard computing system that helps in autonomous trajectory correction using waypoint navigation.
 CADS-500 can be dropped from 7,600 m above mean sea level and can cover a distance of 30 km.